cristian-fleischer/okimarchy/README.md

 It will run for 5-30 minutes, depending on the speed of your internet connection, please be patient.
 When it's all done, it'll ask for your permission to reboot the system.

+## To Do
+- [x] Update installation scripts to support selecting WM
+- [x] In install split out packages for hyprland and niri so they can be installed independently
+- [x] Omarchy Menu - add script to switch between Niri and Hyprland
+- [x] Integrate niri into the omarchy theming engine for consistent theming
+- [x] Create a niri configuration generator that is able to generate the main niri config out of multiple config files similar to hyprland
+- [ ] Replace the above custom implementation with the native niri implementation when it is deployed: https://yalter.github.io/niri/Configuration%3A-Include.html
+- [x] Configure Waybar to work with niri workspace indicator module
+- [ ] Update the Omarchy Menu to work with niri (many menu items are specific for hyprland)

 ---